 As stated previously, a large number of the published research based on customer feedback and, in particularly, in tourism and hospitality, focus on the analysis of the textual contents from users' reviews through techniques based on text mining and sentiment analysis.
 As an example, Ye et al. (2009b) applied sentiment classification techniques in various online reviews from diverse travel blogs, comparing them with three different supervised machine learning algorithms.
-In a different line of research, Cao et al. (2011) investigated the impact of online review features hidden in the textual content of the reviews on the number of helpfulness votes of such review texts by applying text mining for extracting the review's characteristics.
-Still another trend of research includes the application of text mining to the contents of social network sites such as Facebook and Twitter for extracting actionable knowledge, supporting companies on understanding how to perform on a social media competitive analysis, as nowadays it is the number one source for human interaction (He et al., 2013).
+In a different line of research, Cao et al. (2011) investigated the impact of online review features hidden in the textual content of the reviews on the number of helpful votes of such review texts by applying text mining for extracting the review's characteristics, while Guo et al. (2017) applied text mining and topic modeling for unveiling several dimensions that hoteliers need to control for managing interactions with visitors.
 However, several issues and challenges are brought up when it comes to use text mining.
-The most widely discussed are context specificities associated with the user and problem being delve, language barriers, and human communication issues such as sarcasm and irony (Aggarwal & Zhai, 2012; Ampofo et al., 2015).
+The most widely discussed are context specificities associated with the user and problem being dealt with, language barriers, and human communication issues such as sarcasm and irony (Aggarwal & Zhai, 2012; Ampofo et al., 2015).
 For example, many of the reviews published in TripAdvisor are made in each user's native languages.
 Also, syntactic errors are common on this platform, as users are not concerned with typing errors.
 Despite some advances in these domains, the intrinsic linguistic subjectivity is still a challenge yet to be overcome.
 Such difficulty does not exist when only quantitative data based on numerical or categorical features are used for feeding a model based on a data mining technique.